 Step 1: Plan Your Experiences

 Identify the arts partnerships that you would like your students to experience this semester.
 This includes both CLI-funded and non-CLI-funded arts experiences.
 To discover community arts partners that meet your unique needs, visit MINDPOP Matchmaker.
 You can also find vendors on the AISD Fine Arts approved arts vendors list.

 Though funding is allocated per student, it does not have to be spent per student.
 Austin ISD’s goal in making campuses arts-rich is that each grade level should experience two arts partnerships.
 This funding should be used as a resource to meet that goal.

 A few past examples include: taking your students to see a play at a local theatre; bringing a community arts partner to your campus to provide a workshop for students; facilitating a collaboration between a local artist or community arts partner and your students to design and create a new mural at your school.

-Important note: Unless the arts partner is new to working in AISD, all partners must be on the approved Fine Arts Vendor list (linked above).
+Important note: Unless the arts partner is new to working in AISD, to receive compensation, all partners must be approved vendors with the district.
 If a partner has never worked in the district before, campuses can submit a one-time, single-service agreement for the semester.
-Please direct all inquiries about contracts or service agreements to Veronica Salazar at firstname.lastname@example.org (Contracts and Procurement Office).
+Please direct all inquiries about contracts or service agreements to Veronica Salazar at email@example.com (Contracts and Procurement Office).

 Community Arts Partner (CAP) Funds cannot be used to:

 - Purchase classroom art supplies;